Home Mover Mortgages Made Simple

-There are multiple reasons why people move home and sometimes it is because they have outgrown their current home, had a new addition to the family, are looking for a better catchment area for the children’s schooling, a career move or they simply want to be somewhere else.
+There are multiple reasons why homeowners decide to move.
+The ultimate decision could be down to outgrowing their current home, welcoming a new addition to the family, relocating to a better catchment area for their children’s schooling, plotting a career move or simply that they want to live somewhere else.

-Some may argue that when you are looking for a new home as a “Home Mover” the process should be simpler because you have done it all before.
-However, there is still a huge amount to take into consideration, not only from the perspective of finding the right home, but also what to do with your mortgage facility.
-Pay it off, take your mortgage with you, or, let out your property?
+Some may argue that when you are looking for a new home as a “Home Mover” the process should be simpler because you have done it all before and this is just another step forward on the property ladder.
+That said, there is still a huge amount to take into consideration, not only from the perspective of finding the right home, but also what to do with your mortgage facility.
+Do you pay it off, take your mortgage with you or let out your property?

 Whilst this presents an opportunity to look around for a better mortgage deal you need to satisfy yourself that there are no penalties associated with your existing home loan.
 You may find that there are fees and additional interest charges if you’re still in the special offer period of the loan, or, on a fixed or discounted deal rather than the lender’s standard variable rate.

-Most mortgages these days are portable, meaning that you can transfer them from the property that you originally borrowed against, to the home to which you want to move.
+Most mortgages these days are portable, meaning that you can transfer them from the property that you originally borrowed against, to the home that you want to move to.

-Do you know?
-There may be fees to pay for the transfer and a few hundred pounds is typical to port a mortgage to a new property.
-Just another cost to be taken into consideration when deciding upon an appropriate course of action.
+It’s important to note that there may be fees to pay for the transfer, for example a few hundred pounds is typical to port a mortgage to a new property.
+This is just another cost to be taken into consideration when deciding upon an appropriate course of action, but here at Charles Derby mortgage Bureau (Charles Derby Mortgage Bureau), we can guide you through the different options, taking your unique circumstances into account.